 - Remove and let cool on wired rack.
 If not eating right away, you can re-crisp crust in 175C/350F oven for 10 minutes.
 Best way to eat it?
 Smear a warm slice with some good butter.

-Thanks to Waikarere for sending us in this great ‘No Knead’ bread recipe which they whip up two or three times a week.
+Thanks to Waikarere for sending us in this great ‘No Knead’ bread recipe which he whips up for his large family two or three times a week.
 It’s ‘Running Late Bread’ because unlike most bread you don’t have to leave it for long or do anything the night before.
 Also very easy!

 In large bowl put:

 900ml warm water

 2 heaped teaspoons of either molasses or honey or sugar